-The most commonly consumed chicken in the UK is now the Ross variety, and yet you’ve probably never heard of it.
+The most commonly consumed chickens in the UK are now the Ross or Cobb varieties, and yet you’ve probably never heard of them.

 The Ross has been genetically bred to grow at a speed so unnatural it is the equivalent to a child weighing 28 stone by its third birthday, reports the RSPCA.
-This chicken is typically reared indoors and slaughtered at just 35 days old, by which time it can barely walk.
+This chicken is typically reared indoors and slaughtered at just 35 days old, by which time it is so unnaturally heavy it can barely stand, let alone walk.

-Organic farmers, however, more commonly opt for the Hubbard bird, which grows at a much more natural pace and has stronger legs, so it can roam free for its whole life.
+Organic farmers more commonly opt for the Hubbard bird.
+The hubbard grows at a much more natural pace (organic birds live for about double the length of time) and has stronger legs, so it can roam free for its whole life.

-They are more expensive because they cost more to produce – feed accounts for about 70 per cent of the cost to rear a chicken and these birds are eating for double the amount of time.
-Plus, the older they get the more they consume.
+Free-range and organic chickens are more expensive because they cost more to produce – feed accounts for about 70 percent of the cost to rear a chicken and these birds are eating for double the amount of time.
+Plus, the older and bigger they get the more they consume.

 Is organic better?

-Welfare issues aside (we come to those in a moment), to be classed as organic in the UK, chickens have to be grown to at least 70 days to ensure they are growing at a pace more in line with how nature intended.
+Welfare issues aside, to be classed as organic in the UK, chickens have to be grown to at least 70 days and given access to pasture to ensure they are growing more in line with what nature intended.

-Organic birds are only given antibiotics if absolutely necessary.
-Whereas in in lower welfare systems they are given them regularly to prevent the spread of disease.
+Another important point is that organic birds are only given antibiotics if absolutely necessary.
+Whereas in lower welfare systems they are given them regularly to prevent the spread of disease.

 “Yes, there’s a price difference.
-But everybody wins – the animal, the farmer, the customer and the environment.” – Richard Smith, farmer
+But everybody wins – the animal, the farmer, the customer and the environment.” – Richard Smith, organic farmer, Daylesford

-Organic certifying body The Soil Association also reports that farm animals account for almost two-thirds of all antibiotics used in the EU.
+Organic certifying body The Soil Association reports that farm animals now account for almost two-thirds of all antibiotics used in the EU.

 These are passed down to us through the food chain – you are what you eat, after all.

 So, when it comes to buying the best chicken we would argue that organic chicken is undoubtedly better for our health and the chicken’s welfare.
-It also tastes better, which is not to be overlooked as food is one of life’s greatest pleasures.
+It also tastes better, which is a factor we shouldn’t overlook as food is one of life’s greatest pleasures.

 1. What bird is it?